 - If you are going to lower a bike, it almost always needs to be done at both ends.
 It might not be an equal amount, but moving one end lower and not the other usually causes handling to suffer greatly, to the point of danger.

 - Keep your trail measurements in mind.
-You might not even have to measure your setup – for as many people who have modified HD suspensions, there is almost certainly someone who has measured their new geometry running the same gear you are considering, took pics, and posted them on the Interwebs.
-Decreasing trail measurements (or causing negative trail, which is seriously not good) will cause your bike to range from having ‘quicker’ steering to downright terrifyingly dangerous.
-The trail measurements of almost all cruisers fall into the range of 2”-9”.
+You might not even have to measure your setup.
+So many people have modified H-D suspensions, there is almost certainly someone who has measured their new geometry running the same gear you are considering, took pics, and posted them on the Interwebs.
+Decreasing the trail (or causing negative trail, which is seriously not good) will cause your bike to range from having “quicker” steering to downright terrifyingly dangerous.
+The trail measurements of almost all cruisers fall into the range of two to nine inches.

 - Don’t forget your tires.
 They count!
 They are an important part of your suspension, and will cause problems if they are not sorted out correctly.
 Tire height and the distance from the axle to the ground all matter, as do sidewall height and tire construction.

 Well, there are multiple ways of doing that.
-We don’t sell whole frames – yet – and weld-on and bolt-on hardtail kits also exist.
-We recommend trying out a hardtail first, with a set of rigid struts, just to be sure you like ‘running rigid’.
+We don’t sell whole frames — yet — and weld-on and bolt-on hardtail kits also exist.
+We recommend trying out the concept first by using a set of rigid struts, just to be sure you like “running rigid.”
 If you don’t, you can (thankfully) always change back.
-That’s not nearly as easy with a chopped-up frame - the few bucks you spend to try it out could be chump change if it turns out it’s not for you.
-Keep in mind, too, if you have a belt-driven motorcycle (most HD’s from the past thirty years or so), finding longer belts is nigh on impossible.
+That’s not nearly as easy with a chopped-up frame.
+Keep in mind, too, if you have a belt-driven motorcycle, finding longer belts is nigh on impossible.
 A conversion to chain drive at the same time is almost a necessity.
 You’ll also often have to fabricate a way to mount your fender, plate, oil bag, and other odds and ends.
-‘Bolt-in’ typically assumes the installer is comfortable with light fabrication work.
+“Bolt-in” typically assumes the installer is comfortable with light fabrication work.

 What's the difference between all the types of shocks and springs?

 They all cost different amounts.
 (Ha!
 Man, I am full of bad jokes.)
 The serious answer to your question is adjustability.
-Stock suspensions typically offer a constant rate spring, and little or no adjustability.
-High-end suspension gear has a variable rate spring at a minimum, which means that the spring resists the road force more powerfully with greater surface disturbances.
+Stock suspensions typically offer a constant rate spring and little or no adjustability.
+High-end suspension gear has a variable rate spring at a minimum, which means that the spring resists the force more powerfully the more it's compressed.
 What that translates to for you, the rider, is a spring that may offer a better look for your bike, and a bike that reacts appropriately over gentle bumps or huge teeth-clickers.

 As far as fork springs are concerned, one could get drop-in springs to change ride height, or variable rate kits with spacers and hardware, drop in cartridges, or cartridge emulators for those who are more budget conscious.
 Air-over-hydraulic conversion kits are available, as are straight air-ride suspension, which is the cream of the crop: adjustable ride height at will, soft or hard as you like it, and independently adjustable to make your trail measurement perfect.

-We’re with you.
-Your best bet is to adjust the rear suspension for proper sag; that’s about all you can do short of playing with tire pressures.
-For the front, some new seals (if yours are leaking) and thicker fork oil will give a little stiffer ride.
+Before you go down that road, however, make sure your current suspension is as good as it can be.
+Adjust the rear suspension for proper sag.
+Make sure your fork seals aren't leaking.
+You can switch to thicker fork oil for a little firmer ride.
 For some folks, this is a good enough solution, especially if you just need a little better performance than what the factory gave you.
 For others, this just won’t cut it.
 However, it is a nice, affordable starting point that will get you in the garage spending some time with your honey.